fullstaq-ruby/server-edition/CODE-OF-CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at open-source@fullstaq.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at open-source@fullstaq.com (@fullstaq-labs/open-source).

+If you'd like to contact individual maintainers please contact one of the following:

+* Daniel Paulus - @PaulusTM - d.paulus@gmail.com
+* Hongli Lai - @FooBarWidget - honglilai@gmail.com

 All complaints will be reviewed and investigated promptly and fairly.